Famous/famous/guides/layout.md

 --------------------------------------------------------------------------------

 In the above example, we aligned the `top left` corner of the Surface.
-What if we want to align a different location of the Surface, such as its center?
+What if we want to align it by its center?
 This is done by setting the `origin` property of a `Modifier`.

 While alignment is relative to parenting size, origin is relative to the renderable.
 The combination of the two places the renderable's origin at the location of the